Is VDI the answer to the current desktop challenges?

 - Obviously implementing a virtual desktop environment brings training requirements.
 The first being that the IT team needs training on the systems – don’t take risks with a ‘how hard is it’ attitude.
 A virtual desktop environment pushes bottlenecks around an IT infrastructure as it touches as all the main elements.

 - Also, don’t forget to train the user base.
-Often a move to a new virtual desktop environment brings a change in operating system, applications and methods of working.
+Often a move to a new virtual desktop environment brings a change in the operating system, applications and methods of working.
 If you don’t spend time training users and managing expectations then expect to negate a lot of the initial benefits.

 What can IT departments do to change their approach to cope with the transition?